drorlab/pensa/tutorial/README.md

         --start_frame 0 \
         --print_num 12

-In the python script used in this tutorial, the deviation is measured using the [Jensen-Shannon distance](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence), a symmetric measure.
-The same function in the PENSA module also allows to calculate the (asymmetric) Kullback-Leibler divergence with respect to either of the simulations.
-Other functions can perform a Kolmogorov-Smirnov test or simply compare the mean values and standard deviations of each feature.
+In the python script used in this tutorial, the deviation is measured using the Jensen-Shannon distance, a symmetric measure that is the square root of the [Jensen-Shannon divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence).
+The same function in the PENSA module also allows to calculate the (asymmetric) [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) with respect to either of the simulations.
+Other functions can perform a [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) or simply compare the mean values and standard deviations of each feature.

 The plots are saved as PDF files.
 For torsions, the plot is one-dimensional (with the residue number at the x-axis).
 For distances, the plot is a 2D heatmap.